Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: Experimental Evaluation

 \subsubsection{Training}

-We train CelebA-64 directly in pixel space, as the images are low-resolution.
-The other datasets contain higher-resolution images and are therefore first encoded by the SDXL-VAE~\parencite{podell2024sdxl}.
+Through an extensive parameter sweep of the residual and swap loss coefficients, we found $\lambda_{\text{res}}=0.003$ and $\lambda_{\text{swap}}=0.002$ to perform best.
+We use these values in all experiments unless stated otherwise.
+The training images are first encoded by the SD1.5-VAE~\parencite{Rombach_2022_CVPR}.
 We use the AdamW optimizer with $\beta=(0.9,0.99)$, and learning rate $1\times10^{-4}$ for all of the datasets, with no weight decay in any of the training runs.
-The ImageNet-1k bus class is trained for $300,000$ iterations, whereas the other models are trained for $500,000$ iterations.
+The ImageNet-1k School Bus class is trained for $300,000$ iterations, whereas the other models are trained for $100,000$ iterations.

+For the ImageNet multi-class experiment, we initialize GAF's trunk from pretrained DiT-XL/2 weights and train the trunk and the $J/K$ heads jointly.
+We refer to this as \textit{retrunking}: repurposing an existing pretrained backbone as GAF's shared trunk.
+The trunk and endpoint heads are architecturally independent, so any compatible pretrained backbone can be adopted as the starting point for GAF training.
+The complete training configurations for each dataset is shown in Table~\ref{tab:training_config}.